So, what is subject to use tax in California?

 - Write a use tax policy for your business

-- Review all your non-resale purchase invoices and determine consumer use tax where is applicable
+- Review all your non-resale purchase invoices and determine California consumer use tax where applicable

 - Properly track and account for any withdrawals made from your resale inventory

 Use tax is a counterpoint to sales tax.
-For example, if I buy a car in Arizona, I can ship it to California because California is not charging me sales tax on that transaction because it is not occurring within the state.
+For example, if I buy a car in Arizona, I can ship it to California because California is not charging me sales tax on that transaction because it is not occurring in-state.
 Instead, they charge me a use tax.

 Sales and use taxes are mutually exclusive.
 You cannot be required to pay both sales tax and use tax for the same merchandise.

 Also be sure to update your knowledge on your California taxpayer rights.